polterguy/phosphorusfive/plugins/p5.lambda/README.md

-The core ""keywords" in Phosphorus Five
+The core "keywords" in Phosphorus Five
 ===============

 This is the core of the _"non-programming language keywords"_ of Phosphorus Five.
 Although, programming language,